gadsone/sql6/README.md

 Query 4 (numberOfIngredients): The chef’s name, recipes name, and count of ingredients of recipes by chefs without Alison as the first name.
 “What noodle recipes are there from the Food Network?”
 Query 5 (soups_from_foodnetwork): The recipe id, recipes name, and media link of recipes from foodnetwork with soup as a tag.
-Figure 2: Queries Requirements Table

-View Name	Req.
-A	Req.
-B	Req.
-C	Req.
-D	Req.
-E whatCanIMake	x			x sendNoods	x	x		x theAlbannaBrothers	x	x	x	x numberOfIngredients	x	x	x	x soups_from_foodnetwork	x	x	x	x	x

-Description: The name of the query is on the left.
-The requirement is on the right.
-An “x” indicates that the query completes the requirements.

 --------